Black Doctors and Scientists Led COVID-19 Vaccine Development - The Tennessee Tribune

 By Clare Bratten

-NASHVILLE, TN — Black doctors and researchers have been a part of the strategy and development of the vaccine against the COVID-19 virus according to Dr. Rachel Mehr, a doctor at St. Thomas Ascension who is a Meharry Medical College graduate.
+NASHVILLE, TN — Black doctors and researchers have been a part of the strategy and development of the vaccine against the COVID-19 virus according to Dr. Rachel Mehr, a doctor at Ascension Medical Group who is a Meharry Medical College graduate.

 Dr. Mehr said that members of the Black community who fear the vaccine for the COVID-19 virus should put those fears aside.